 EPA’s interactive map allows users to find locations of aquifers approved for exemption under the Safe Drinking Water Act UIC regulations.
 The website also provides geospatial files and Excel data with an accompanying user guide.
 The map shows the approved aquifer exemption boundaries, when available, in two dimensions, and information such as the depth of injection, local geology, and injected fluid characteristics.
 The Excel spreadsheet provides descriptive information from the geospatial file without geospatial data.
-Users may download the datasets, a fact sheet, and a user guide from the Downloadable Data section on this page or the map’s "Further Information" tab.
+Users may download the datasets and a user guide from the Downloadable Data section on this page or the map’s "Further Information" tab.

 - Visit the Aquifer Exemptions Map on the EPA Geoplatform

 - Review general information about aquifer exemptions and view frequently asked questions

-There are about 3,300 aquifer exemptions in the US.
+There are about 6,000 aquifer exemptions in the US.
 The majority of these are located in Montana, Wyoming, Colorado, Utah, Texas, and Indian country.
 Aquifer exemptions also exist in California, which are not shown in the Aquifer Exemption Map.
 California is engaged in a process to digitize existing exemption locations and is also currently reviewing numerous requests for new or expanded aquifer exemptions that they expect to submit to EPA for review.
-The EPA is also working closely with Texas to better understand the locations of some of their aquifer exemptions.
-As this work progresses, the aquifer exemptions in California and Texas will be added to the national dataset.
+As this work progresses, the aquifer exemptions in California will be added to the national dataset.

-About 95 percent of aquifer exemptions are associated with Class II wells for injection of fluids related to oil and gas production.
-Two-thirds of aquifer exemptions associated with Class II wells are for enhanced oil or gas recovery (Class IIR) and one-third are for disposal of wastewater (Class IID).
-About two percent of aquifer exemptions are associated with Class III wells, which assist in recovering minerals such as uranium and salts.
+About 97 percent of aquifer exemptions are associated with Class II wells for injection of fluids related to oil and gas production.
+One-third of aquifer exemptions associated with Class II wells are for enhanced oil or gas recovery (Class IIR) and one-fourth are for disposal of wastewater (Class IID).
+About one percent of aquifer exemptions are associated with Class III wells, which assist in recovering minerals such as uranium and salts.
 The remainder are associated with Class I wells used to inject non-hazardous industrial wastes and others.